 Skip to main content

-Droidrun provides two monitoring capabilities:
+Droidrun provides multiple monitoring capabilities:

 2. Trajectory Recording - Local screenshots and UI state for debugging